hyperbrowser/genomic-hyperbrowser/README.md

 - Galaxy ProTo has only been tested on Linux-based operating systems.
 It will probably also work on Mac OS X, and probably not on Windows.
 - The "Run this job again" functionality of Galaxy will break for old history elements if the "proto_id_secret" configuration options is changed in the "galaxy.ini" file.
 - ProTo tools are not supported in Galaxy Tool Shed, mainly because the API is an unofficial alternative to the Galaxy XML.
+- Tested mainly with Chrome and Firefox web browsers.

 ## Installation